DIGIROLAMO EARNS SHUTOUT WITH 25 SAVES AS WILDCATS TOP RIVER HAWKS, 3-0

-Junior goaltender Matt DiGirolamo makes one of his 25 saves for the Wildcats
+Junior goaltender Matt DiGirolamo earns second career shutout with 25 saves for Wildcats

 LOWELL, Mass. - The River Hawks fell behind in the first and were unable to mount a comeback as they dropped a 3-0 decision to #5 New Hampshire on Thursday night in the Tsongas Center.